The key to effective leadership is influence, not control

 Question: How do you influence someone who is resistant or doesn’t report to you?

-Answer: Not at all.
-It’s actually much harder.
+Answer: No. It’s actually much harder.
 It requires more emotional intelligence, more patience, and more strategic thinking.
-Holding people accountable is part of influence—you’re just doing it by setting clear expectations and inspiring them to meet them, rather than threatening them.
+Holding people accountable is part of influence, you’re just doing it by setting clear expectations and inspiring them to meet them, rather than threatening them.
 It’s assertive, not passive.